lucascdsilva/greetings/README.md

 # Proposal

-this repository is reserved for creating Rest API example for displaying greeting message.
+this repository is reserved for creating Rest API example for show greeting message.

 # Application Design